werasik2aa/UnlockedHuaweiBootloader/README.md

 | KIRIN65x_b    |    ✅    |    ✅    |
 | KIRIN620(CAM) |    ✅    |    ✅    |
 | KIRIN620      |    ✅    |    ✅    |

+if FBlock=locked YOU CAN'T DO ANYTHING WITH IT!
+But i need a tester for special unlocker of this